wfpaisa/plane-icon-theme/README.md

 A simple iconset, preferably used in dark versions of Gnome.
 Love/Arch/Inkscape/Gnome

-- Source icons in = `./src/plane`  and `./src/plane-dark`
+- Source icons in = `./src/variants/plane`  and `./src/variants/*` are all posible variants

-- Render icons in = `./plane` and `./plane-dark`
+- Render icons in = `./build/variants/*` and zip in `./build/zip-variants/*`

 ## Installation

-1. Downlad the lasted version in [releases](https://github.com/wfpaisa/plane-icon-theme/releases)
+1. Downlad the lasted version in `./build/zip-variants/`
-2. Unzip
+2. Unzip in `USER_FOLDER/.local/share/icons`
-3. Light: Copy in `./plane` to `/usr/share/icons/plane/`
-4. Dark: Copy in `./plane-dark` to `/usr/share/icons/plane-dark`
-5. Change icon set with Gnome Tweak Tool
+3. Change icon set with Gnome Tweak Tool

 ## Build